Menu [wpmenucart]

 Recipe: Carrot Coriander Soup

 Over the past year, we’ve started clearing a little piece of land near my fiancé’s work to experiment with our first real garden.
-My guy has become passionate about dry stack stone wall building, so naturally the first thing we did was clear all the rocks from the thick volcanic clay soils.
-He built the perimeters of the first stone wall, tilled the soil and then we built mounds in …
+He’s become passionate about dry stone wall building, so naturally the first thing we did was clear all the rocks from the thick volcanic clay soils.
+He built the perimeters of the first stone wall, tilled the soil and then we built mounds in the first bed …

 Keep Reading